 Taking what was a calculated risk for 1979, father and son Sam and Bill Boyd opened Sam's Town.
 Their goal was to create an environment where locals would feel comfortable playing.
 More than three decades in business, Sam's Town has become an indispensable stop for locals and visitors alike.

 Rooms are built around a truly spectacular indoor atrium, Mystic Falls Park, that must be seen to be believed.
 With a nine-story glass roof and a 25,000-square-foot indoor area filled with trees, waterfalls and footpaths, it is one of Las Vegas' unique surprises.

 The restaurants here are among the town's most popular.
-Willy and Jose's Cantina serves regional Mexican dishes with spirit, while the extensive menu at Billy Bob's Steak House & Saloon, featuring huge steaks and ribs, is as delicious as they come.
+The extensive menu at The Angry Butcher, featuring huge steaks with all the fixin's is as delicious as they come.
 T.G.I.
-Friday's has an outpost in Sam's Town, as do several fast food eateries including McDonald's, Sbarro, Panda Express and Subway.
+Friday's has an outpost in Sam's Town, as do several fast food eateries including McDonald's, Panda Express and Subway.

 The free "Sunset Stampede," a dancing waters and laser show, dazzles crowds nightly.
 Dozens of other amenities -- including a 56-lane bowling center, an 18-screen movie theater, an arcade, Gatsby's Salon and the Sam's Town Live entertainment complex -- serve only to complement what is still one of the most popular locals' casinos, with three separate floors of round-the-clock gaming action, a fine race and sports book, a lively bingo hall and a poker room.